-Eligibility Lists
+Eligibility Roster

 Section 5.
-An eligibility list containing the name of each student who is to participate during the season in each sport shall be filed online prior to the first contest allowed by the Sports Calendar for each particular sport.
-If a student whose name does not appear on the original eligibility list wishes to become a member of the squad, the student's name shall be filed online before the student is allowed to participate.
+A TSSAA Portal Eligibility Roster containing the name of each student who is to participate at any level (Varsity, JV/B-Team, ninth grade) during the season in each sport shall be filed online prior to the first contest allowed by the Sports Calendar for each particular sport.
+If a student whose name does not appear on the original TSSAA Portal Eligibility Roster wishes to become a member of the squad, the student's name shall be filed online before the student is allowed to participate.
 Failure to file the eligibility online by the date required shall result in a fine of \$50.00.
 Any school failing to file such reports promptly along with checks for penalty, after being notified by the Executive Director, shall be subject to suspension.